Puppy Training Tips: 7 Common Mistakes You Should Avoid

 One Paw in Front of the Other

-Though dog training can feel like a very scary thing, it is important to focus on the positives.
+Though dog training can feel very scary, it is important to focus on the positives.
 Progress will occur every day, even if it seems small and insignificant at the time.
 Remember - slow and steady wins the race!

 By following our top tips, you can avoid common mistakes and progress a little faster.
 Training isn’t always smooth, but it can be fun if you make a plan and stick to it!
 In addition to teaching your dog the ropes, it’s an excellent way to bond with your puppy.